JYMarz/Lumix_wifi_tether/README.md

 https://github.com/pjreddie/darknet/blob/master/data/coco.names

-Store the 3 files on your hard disk drive somewhere…
+Store the 3 files on your hard disk drive somewhereâ€¦

-Configuration files:
+##Configuration files:

 Apart from jre, you need to copy the following files, in the same directory: